Salvia Officinalis (Sage) Oil

 The following functions have been reported for the ingredients derived from Salvia officinalis.

-• Fragrance ingredient: Salvia Officinalis (Sage) Flower/Leaf/Stem Extract, Salvia Officinalis (Sage) Leaf Water, Salvia Officinalis (Sage) Oil
+- Fragrance ingredientSubstances that impart an odor to a product.: Salvia Officinalis (Sage) Flower/Leaf/Stem Extract, Salvia Officinalis (Sage) Leaf Water, Salvia Officinalis (Sage) Oil

 Scientific Facts